JanGorman/Agrume/README.md

 ```

-You can customize the status bar appearance when displaying the zoomed in view. `Agrume` has a `statusBar` property:
+You can customize the status bar appearance when displaying the zoomed in view. `Agrume` has a `statusBarStyle` property:

 ```swift
 let agrume = Agrume(image: image)